Putrus/putrus/README.md

 <details>
 <summary>:keyboard: Programming</summary>
 The last but not least passion is programming.
 I wrote first "Hello World" in C++ in 2015.
-It turned out that writing code is very satisfied and understanding it came very easily to me.
+It turned out that writing code is very satisfied.
+Understanding programming came very easily to me.
 I started writing more and more and then I decided to study computer science.

 ![Programming](https://github.com/Putrus/putrus/blob/main/images/programming.jpg)